 Gov. Jay Inslee plans to give a statewide address Monday night to discuss additional plans to slow the spread of coronavirus in Washington State.
 Inslee’s statewide address is scheduled for 5:30 p.m.
 PDT

-How Small Businesses Are Doing Business Amidst COVID-19
+How Local Businesses Are Doing Business Amidst COVID-19

 - Live Videos